Legally reviewed by:

 What Are Contingency Fees?

-By definition, a contingency fee is payment for services provided where the client only pays the cost if there is a favorable outcome.
+By definition, a contingency fee is a payment for services provided where the client only pays the cost if there is a favorable outcome.
 Whether your case settles in or out of court, payments are contingent upon winning the case.
 This will be a certain percentage of your compensation, which is determined by several factors.
+Contingency fee agreements are crucial in establishing a fair payment structure between lawyers and clients, ensuring attorneys only get paid upon securing compensation for the client and protecting the client’s financial interests.

 How Do Attorneys Calculate Contingency Fees?

-While injuries vary from person to person, the basic estimation of contingency fees is generally uniform across the board.
-Contingency fees may cover an attorney’s costs and are deducted from a final settlement.
+While injuries vary from person to person, the basic estimation of a lawyer’s fee is generally uniform across the board.
+The lawyer’s fee is contingent upon winning the case or obtaining a settlement and may cover an attorney’s costs, which are deducted from a final settlement.
 Generally, personal injury claims become more expensive the longer they take to settle.
 Some expenses that contingency fees cover may include:

 Filing and Court Fees

 Going to court isn’t free.
-State and federal courts require a fee to file a case, but a personal injury attorney generally covers the cost and deducts it from the settlement.
+State and federal courts require a fee to file a case, but a personal injury attorney generally covers the cost, including court filing fees, and deducts it from the settlement.
 Bear in mind that courts charge for everything: filing, copying, and postage.
 So, these costs add up quickly.

 Discovery